upendrak/swc-stanford-20180329/sessions/shell.rst

 	30  octane.pdb
 	107  total

-Now if you run ``$ sort -n lengths.txt | head -1`` it will tell you the first line of the file.
+Now if you run ``sort -n lengths.txt | head -1`` it will tell you the first line of the file.
 Using the parameter ``-1`` with ``head`` tells it that we only want the first line of the file.
-The vertical bar between the two commands is called a pipe.
+The vertical bar between the two commands is called a **pipe**.
 It tells the shell that we want to use the output of the command on the left as the input to the command on the right.
 The computer might create a temporary file if it needs to, or copy data from one program to the other in memory, or something else entirely; we don't have to know or care.

 .. code-block :: bash